lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Requirements for how to securely generate, validate, and process the ephemeral public keys depend on the elliptic curve.
 For X25519 and X448, the requirements are defined in {{RFC7748}}.
 For secp256r1, secp384r1, and secp521r1, the requirements are defined in Section 5 of {{SP-800-56A}}.
 For secp256r1, secp384r1, and secp521r1, at least partial public-key validation MUST be done.

-As noted in Section 12 of {{I-D.ietf-cose-rfc8152bis-struct}} the use of a single key for multiple algorithms is strongly disencouraged unless proven secure by a dedicated cryptographic analysis.
+As noted in Section 12 of {{I-D.ietf-cose-rfc8152bis-struct}} the use of a single key for multiple algorithms is strongly discouraged unless proven secure by a dedicated cryptographic analysis.
 In particular this recommendation applies to using the same private key for static Diffie-Hellman authentication and digital signature authentication.
 A preliminary conjecture is that a minor change to EDHOC may be sufficient to fit the analysis of secure shared signature and ECDH key usage in {{Degabriele11}} and {{Thormarker21}}.

 So-called selfie attacks are mitigated as long as the Initiator does not have its own identity in the set of Responder identities it is allowed to communicate with.
-In trust on first use (TOFU) use cases the Initiator should verify that the the Responder's identity is not equal to its own.
+In trust on first use (TOFU) use cases the Initiator should verify that the Responder's identity is not equal to its own.
 Any future EHDOC methods using e.g., pre-shared keys might need to mitigate this in other ways.

 ## Cipher Suites and Cryptographic Algorithms {#sec_algs}

 When using private cipher suite or registering new cipher suites, the choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for certificates, EDHOC, and the protection of application data.
 The Initiator and the Responder should enforce a minimum security level.

 The output size of the EDHOC hash algorithm MUST be at least 256-bits, i.e., the hash algorithms SHA-1 and SHA-256/64 (SHA-256 truncated to 64-bits) SHALL NOT be supported for use in EDHOC except for certificate identification with x5t and c5t.
 For security considerations of SHA-1, see {{RFC6194}}.
-As EDHOC integrity protects the whole authentication credential, the choice of hash algorithm in x5t and c5t does not affect security and it is RECOMMENDED to use the same hash algorithm as in the cipher suite but with as much truncation as possible, i.e, when the EDHOC hash algorithm is SHA-256 it is RECOMMENDED to use SHA-256/64 in x5t and c5t.
+As EDHOC integrity protects the whole authentication credential, the choice of hash algorithm in x5t and c5t does not affect security and it is RECOMMENDED to use the same hash algorithm as in the cipher suite but with as much truncation as possible, i.e., when the EDHOC hash algorithm is SHA-256 it is RECOMMENDED to use SHA-256/64 in x5t and c5t.
 The EDHOC MAC length MUST be at least 8 bytes and the tag length of the EDHOC AEAD algorithm MUST be at least 64-bits.
 Note that secp256k1 is only defined for use with ECDSA and not for ECDH.
 Note that some COSE algorithms are marked as not recommended in the COSE IANA registry.

 ## Post-Quantum Considerations {#pqc}